Indonesia: Market Profile

-Indonesia’s consumer price inflation reached 4.2% year-on-year (YOY) in April 2017, well within the 2017 inflation target of 3-5% set by Bank Indonesia (BI).
-In the same month, the BI kept the benchmark interest rate unchanged at 4.75%, after cutting it six times by a total of 1.5% in 2016.
+Indonesia’s consumer price inflation reached 3.9% YOY in July 2017, well within the 2017 inflation target of 3-5% set by Bank Indonesia (BI).
+In August 2017, the BI lowered its benchmark interest rate to 4.5% from 4.75% in an attempt to boost consumption.
+In 2016, the BI slashed the benchmark rate six times by a total of 1.5%.

 President Joko Widodo (also known as Jokowi) took office in October 2014 with an aim to boost the economy and improve infrastructure and public services.
 To accelerate growth, President Jokowi reshuffled the Cabinet in 2016, with the notable appointment of an ex World Bank economist to head the country’s finance ministry.